nathanielshak/advancedprogramming/Lesson3/README.md

 Okay, that's a lot of information.
 Let's put some of it into practice with some coding exercises.
 Inside of excercises.py, you'll see the following code at the top:

 	#prints out all the items in the list
-	def list_print(list):
+	def list_print(lst):
-		for item in list:
+		for item in lst:
 			print item

 	#sums up all the numbers in the list and returns it
-	def list_sum(list):
+	def list_sum(lst):
 		#TODO: finish this!
 		return -1

 	#finds and returns the greatest number in the list.
 You can assume all numbers in the list are positive.
-	def find_list_max(list):
+	def find_list_max(lst):
 		#TODO: finish this!
 		return -1

 #### List Print

 The first function: `list_print` is already filled out for you.
-This function goes through every item in a list passed as a parameter (in the `list` variable) and prints them in order.
+This function goes through every item in a list passed as a parameter (in the `lst` variable) and prints them in order.
 You can use this as an example as you work on the rest of the problems.

 The first function we're going to write our code in is `list_sum`.
-In this program, we will assume the parameter, `list` is a list of numbers, and we will want the function to compute the sum of all of them, then return that sum.
+In this program, we will assume the parameter, `lst` is a list of numbers, and we will want the function to compute the sum of all of them, then return that sum.

 > **Hint**: Think of how using a variable could be helpful here.